H1M4W4R1/Unity-Aspect-Oriented-Programming/README.md

 ```
 # Known problems
-* Seems not to work with Android
-* Not tested on: iOS, OSX, some Linux distributions
+* Not tested on: iOS, OSX, Linux (but it should work...)

 # Possible Attribute Usages
 You can use Aspect Attributes such as following: